 - participation in an organization that represents your interests as an academic professional, at UF, in the State of Florida, and nationally.

 - representation in case of disciplinary action or the need to file a grievance

 - a say in determining UFF’s governance and bargaining priorities

 - discounts on a variety of products and services

 Are my dues tax-deductible?

-Yes, some or all of your dues may be tax-deductible as an itemized business expense.
+As of the 2018 tax year, union dues are no longer tax-deductible as an itemized business expense.